ibm-cloud-docs/vpc/snapshots_vpc_create.md

    | Encryption | Encryption information for the volume that you selected, either [provider-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about&interface=ui#vpc-provider-managed-encryption) or [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about&interface=ui#vpc-customer-managed-encryption).
 The snapshot inherits the encryption of the source volume.
 You can't change the encryption type.
    {: caption="Table 1.
 Selections for creating a snapshot" caption-side="bottom"}

 4. Click **Create snapshot**.
 You're returned to the list of snapshots.
 Messages are displayed while the snapshot is being created and when it's ready, the snapshot displays first in the list of snapshots.
-You can then [view details of your snapshot](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-snapshot-ui).
+5. If you want to enable fast restore clones for the snapshot, click on the new snapshot to [view its details](/docs/vpc?topic=vpc-snapshots-vpc-view#snapshots-vpc-view-snapshot-ui).
+Scroll to the **Fast restore** card and click **Edit**.
+In the side panel, select the zones where you want to enable fast restore clones.
+Click **Save**.

 ### Create a snapshot from the list of {{site.data.keyword.block_storage_is_short}} volumes
 {: #snapshots-vpc-create-from-volume-list}